walmartlabs/lacinia-pedestal/docs/async.rst

 will enable async execution.

-In async mode, execution starts on a Pedestal request processing thread, but (at the discression of individual field resolver functions) may continue on other threads.
+In async mode, execution starts on a Pedestal request processing thread, but (at the discretion of individual field resolver functions) may continue on other threads.

 Further, the return value from the Pedestal handler is a channel, forcing